binkley/modern-java-practices/README.md

 But ... you **must** judge and measure the advice here against your own systems and processes.
-Some thing (many or most things) work for you: keep an eye for things that do not work for you.
+Some things (many or most things) may work for you: keep an eye for things that do not work for you.

 ### What is a _Starter_?